hyper-expanse/dotfiles/debian/personal-desktop.md

 > You can also use the subkey ID associated with your _Authentication_ subkey.

+### Securing Your Master Key

+As noted earlier, the revocation certificate for your master key should be kept somewhere safe where no one else can access it.

+This may mean placing it on write-protected media, or printing it to paper, and storing it in a safe.

+In addition to the revocation certificate, you want to also move master key backup `0x[KEYID]-[E-MAIL ADDRESS].key` to the same location.
+This ensures that, should your internet-connected device become compromised, your master key will be safe elsewhere.

+Once the master key revocation certificate and backup are move elsewhere, you need to remove the master key from your internet-connected device.

 ## Integrated Development Environment

 [Visual Studio Code](https://code.visualstudio.com/), Microsoft's free and open source code editor is a fantastic tool for writing, organizing, testing, and debugging software.